 Compliance with the activity directive

-•The four Schools that have completed Be Active audits have demonstrated that they are meeting the policy objectives of the activity Directive.
+• Schools that have completed Be Active audits have demonstrated that they are meeting the policy objectives of the activity Directive.
 In particular they have embraced a consistent approach to embedding physical activity throughout the school day.
-All four schools meet or exceed the requirement of a minimum of two lessons of PE per week
+They have also met the requirement of a minimum of two lessons of PE per week

 Active travel is increasingly a priority.